-(i) Revenue from contracts with customers
+(n) Revenue from contracts with customers

 Revenue is measured based on the consideration to which the Group expects to be entitled in exchange for transferring goods or services to a customer.
-The Group recognizes revenue when it satisfies a performance obligation by transferring control of a good to a customer.
+The Group recognizes revenue whenit satisfies a performance obligation by transferring control of a good to a customer.
 The accounting policies for the Group's main types of revenue are explained below.

-1) Sale of goods
+(i) Sale of goods